 However, we need to look how the Oracle RAC really works.
 This can be better explained if we use a UML component diagram:

-In fact, the Oracle client or service has the Node 1 configured as the primary connection; if it is not possible to resolve the request on that server, the service will redirect the request to the backup server (in this case the Node 2).
+Actually, the Oracle client or service has the Node 1 configured as the primary connection; if it is not possible to resolve the request on that server, the service will redirect the request to the backup server (in this case the Node 2).
 Also, it is important to mention that it is the database engine listener what is running on nodes 1 and 2, not the database by itself: the information (that is, the files that form part of the database) are located on a disk array with a mirror configuration to provide redundancy – and therefore, high availability.
-On summary:
+In short:

 However, RAC has two very important limitations that are necessary to take into account: